tecolicom/App-ansicolumn/README.md

     to specify number of files displayed simultaneously.

     You can use this option mixed with **-D** option to see document files.

+    If you want to show multiple parts in single data stream in parallel, use **--pages** option.
+It split the data by formfeed character and treat each part as a individual file.

 - **-C**#, **--pane**=#